rook/rook/Documentation/Troubleshooting/disaster-recovery.md

 the CRs to their prior state without even necessarily suffering cluster downtime.

 !!! note
-    In the following commands, the affected `CephCluster` resource is called `rook-ceph`.
+    In the following commands, the affected `CephCluster` resource is called `my-cluster`.
 If yours is named differently, the commands will need to be adjusted.

 1. Scale down the operator.